 In 2007, the Arizona softball team won an NCAA Women's College World Series title under head coach Mike Candrea.

-In 2007, the University of Arizona became the official management partner of the Biosphere 2 facility for research purposes.
+In 2007, the university became the official management partner of the Biosphere 2 facility for research purposes.

-In May 2008, the Phoenix Mars Mission reached the surface of Mars.
-The mission's purpose was to improve knowledge of the Martian Arctic.
+In May 2008, the Phoenix Mars Mission reached the planet's surface, with the mission's purpose being to improve knowledge of the Martian Arctic.

-In 2008, the Wildcats won their first NCAA Championship in men and women's swimming and diving for the seasons of 2007–2008.
+In 2008, The Wildcats have also won their first NCAA Championship in men and women's swimming and diving.

-Between 1985 and 2009, the University of Arizona men's basketball team reached the NCAA Tournament for 25 consecutive years.
+From 1985 to 2009, the Arizona Wildcats men's basketball team reached the NCAA Tournament 25 consecutive years.

-In 2009, UA swimmer Lacey Nymeyer won the NCAA Woman of the Year Award.
+In 2009, the NCAA Woman of the Year Award was won by UA swimmers Lacey Nymeyer.

 In 2010, the Arizona softball team appeared in the NCAA National Championship.

-In June 2011, the University of Arizona announced it would assume full ownership of the Biosphere 2 scientific research facility in Oracle, Arizona.
+In June 2011, the university announced it would assume full ownership of the Biosphere 2 scientific research facility in Oracle, Arizona.

-On October 10, 2011, Mike Stoops was fired as the head coach of the University of Arizona football program.
+On October 10, 2011, Mike Stoops was fired as the head coach of the football program.

 As of 2011, the Icecats are part of ACHA Division I, and are known formally as the Arizona Wildcats hockey team.